biasmv/pv/doc/mol.rst

   **Available Residue Predicates:**

-  * *rname*: A residue is included iff the residue name it is equal to *rname*/*chain*.
+  * *rname*: A residue is included iff the residue name it is equal to *rname*.
 To match against multiple residue names, use the plural form rnames.
-  * *rindexRange* include residues at position in a chain in the half-closed interval *rindexRange[0]* and *rindexRange[1]*.
-The residue at *rindexRange[1]* is not included.
+  * *rindexRange* include residues at position in a chain in the interval *rindexRange[0]* and *rindexRange[1]*.
+The residue at *rindexRange[1]* is also included.
 Indices are zero-based.
   * *rindices* includes residues at certain positions in the chain.
 Indices are zero based.

+  * *rnum* includes residues having the provided residue number value.
+Only the numeric part is honored, insertion codes are ignored.
+To match against multiple residue numbers, use the plural form *rnums*.
+  * *rnumRange* include residues with numbers between *rnumRange[0]* and *rnumRange[1]*.
+The residue with number *rnumRange[1]*  is also included.

   **Available Atom Predicates:**

   * *aname* An atom is included iff the atom name it is equal to *aname*.
-To match against multiple atom names, use the plural forms cnames/chains.
+To match against multiple atom names, use the plural form anames.
   * *hetatm* An atom is included iff the atom hetatm flag matches the provided value.

   **Examples:**